 Please write to me if you have any questions.

-Most of the pictures you see on my website can be sold as prints.
-If you are interested in one that you don’t see below, just write me! 🙂
+Most of the photographs you will see on this site can be sold as prints.
+If you’re interested in any of them that you don’t see below, just drop me a line! 🙂

 Naturalia: Chronicle of Contemporary Ruins series

 I shot this picture in an abandoned school in Croatia.
 It shows a detailed view of the bar that was located in the atrium of the main building and was supposed to be the student’s life place.
 It was actually a communist political school, built in 1970 and used until 1990 when it suffered the burst of Yugoslavia.
 A prime minister got out of this school.
 There was not much to shoot in this place, an empty gymnasium, a dark theater, but this overgrown bar was worth the trip by itself.
 I realized this shot on my first trip to former Yugoslavia in summer 2016.
 During this solo journey, I started in Budapest and covered 5500 km across what are today Bosnia-Herzegovina, Serbia, Croatia, Kosovo, Montenegro, Macedonia and Slovenia.
 This place was one of the highlights of my trip and this picture is still one of my favorites ever in my Naturalia series.